curquhart/secure-json/docs/source/contributing.rst

   be marked deprecated and an issue created to remind the author to remove it.
 * Ensure you sign all commits.
 If this is unfamiliar territory, see https://help.github.com/articles/signing-commits/ for a helpful tutorial.
+* Lint rules can be disabled as needed (if reasonable!) in any source dir except src/main.
+In src/main, a compelling reason will be required.

 Here are a couple of friendly tutorials you can follow to get started: http://makeapullrequest.com/ and http://www.firsttimersonly.com/